snowplow-incubator/snowplow-micro-examples/README.md

             "se_label": "Surfing"
         }, 3 );
 ```
 This command accepts as first argument an object with the expected event's field-value pairs.
 You can read about all the fields in Snowplow docs [here](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/canonical-event/).
-This command is particularly useful when checking on [structured events](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v2.13#custom-structured-events).
+This command is particularly useful when asserting on [structured events][structured-event-tracking].

 #### .eventsWithSchema